 Housing Action Toolkit

-To make life easier for our partner organizations in Illinois to spread the word, we’ve created a basic communications toolkit with a sample timeline and suggested posts for sharing on social media, a sample newsletter update, and an op-ed template.
+To make life easier for our partner organizations to spread the word, we’ve created a basic communications toolkit with a sample timeline, messages, and graphics for sharing on social media and in newsletters.

 National Resource Library

 The Census Bureau has compiled a wide array of educational materials, including flyers and fact sheets for specific audiences, which you can download as PDFs.
 If you would like printed versions, email us at email@example.com.

 Cook County Toolkit

 The Cook County toolkit includes a PSA, postcards, social media graphics and text, stickers, and posters of several sizes in both English and Spanish.
 The materials have bright, dynamic graphic design that helps catch the eye.